 Discriminatory sexual offence laws, most of which originate in 19th century colonial penal codes, continue to blight the lives of millions of Commonwealth citizens.
 They criminalise human rights protected conduct and yet fail to adequately criminalise all forms of sexual violence or to protect survivors of such violence.
 These laws foster and enable violence and discrimination, and they are at odds with international and regional human rights norms and domestic constitutional law.
 They particularly affect women and girls and LGBT people and undermine the health and prosperity of entire societies.

 In two thirds of Commonwealth member states, consensual same-sex sexual activity in private between adults is criminalised.
-Many countries have laws that are used to discriminate against transgender people including cross-dressing, impersonation and vagrancy laws.
+Many countries have laws that are used to discriminate against transgender people including so-called ‘cross-dressing’, impersonation and vagrancy laws.
 Very few Commonwealth countries have legislation to recognise, prevent and punish hate crimes including those committed on the basis of sexual orientation or gender identity.